-- 4.5.1 Detailed hygiene programmes should be established and adapted to the different needs within the factory.
+- 4.5.1 Detailed hygiene program should be established and adapted to the different needs within the factory.
 They should include procedures relating to the health, hygiene practices and clothing of personnel.
 These procedures should be understood and followed in a very strict way by every person whose duties take him into the production and control areas.
-Hygiene programmes should be promoted by management and widely discussed during training sessions. - 4.5.2 All personnel should receive medical examination upon recruitment.
+Hygiene program should be promoted by management and widely discussed during training sessions. - 4.5.2 All personnel should receive medical examination upon recruitment.
 It must be the manufacturer's responsibility that there are instructions ensuring that health conditions that can be of relevance to the quality of products come to the manufacturer's knowledge.
 After the first medical examination, examinations should be carried out when necessary for the work and personal health. - 4.5.3 Steps should be taken to ensure as far as is practicable that no person affected by an infectious disease or having open lesions on the exposed surface of the body is engaged in the manufacture of medicinal products. - 4.5.4 Every person entering the manufacturing areas should wear protective garments appropriate to the operations to be carried out. - 4.5.5 Eating, drinking, chewing or smoking, or the storage of food, drink, smoking materials or personal medication in the production and storage areas should be prohibited.
 In general, any unhygienic practice within the manufacturing areas or in any other area where the product might be adversely affected should be forbidden. - 4.5.6 Direct contact should be avoided between the operator's hands and the exposed product as well as with any part of the equipment that comes into contact with the products. - 4.5.7 Personnel should be instructed to use the hand-washing facilities before access in the production areas.
 Signs to this effect should be posted and instructions observed.

 Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date: 12/04 /2023

-4.5.8 Any specific requirements for the manufacture of special groups of products, for example sterile preparations, are covered in the annexes.
+4.5.8Any specific requirements for the manufacture of special groups of products, for example sterile preparations, are covered in the Guidelines on Good Manufacturing Practices on Medical Products \ Annexes, reference number FDISM/FDIC/GDL/002.